-New Cumberland is a decidedly white-collar borough, with fully 87.41% of the workforce employed in white-collar jobs, well above the national average.
+New Cumberland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Cumberland is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Cumberland who work in office and administrative support (20.28%), sales jobs (12.69%), and management occupations (8.42%).
+There are especially a lot of people living in New Cumberland who work in office and administrative support (18.01%), management occupations (12.73%), and sales jobs (7.86%).

 Also of interest is that New Cumberland has more people living here who work in computers and math than 95% of the places in the US.

 The people who call New Cumberland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Cumberland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Cumberland include Irish, Italian, English, and Polish.
+The greatest number of New Cumberland residents report their race to be White, followed by Asian.
+Important ancestries of people in New Cumberland include German, Irish, Italian, English, and Polish.

 The most common language spoken in New Cumberland is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Italian and Spanish.